-I had the chance to visit the Hôtel de Glace in February 2020, and it was a really ethereal experience (trying to restrain myself from saying “the coolest experience” lol).
+I had the chance to visit the Hôtel de Glace in February 2020, and it was a really ethereal experience.
 If you’re planning a trip there, or just want to learn more about the hotel, here’s everything you need to know.

 This post contains affiliate links, meaning that I may earn a small commission on any purchases made through those links.
 This doesn’t cost any extra, and it’s a great way to support my blog if you find this post helpful!